FelixOnline/v2/content/articles/2019-12-20-why-pick-choose-when-support-people.md

 ---
+title: 'Why do we Pick and Choose when to Support People?'
 published: true
 featured: true
 headline: false
-title: "Why do we pick and choose when to support people?"
+authors:
-authors: damilola_toriola
+  - damilola_toriola
+date: '2019-12-20 17:00:00'
+categories:
-categories: comment
+  - comment
 ---